 Bourbon Mint Iced Tea

 This cocktail is a refreshing take on a classic that will keep your palate cleansed throughout dinner.
 Just be careful how much you drink, this one disappears from the table quickly.

-Luckily, it's best made in big batches so fill up a pitcher and let your guests enjoy every last drop before, during, and after your Prime Rib Thanksgiving dinner.
+Luckily, it's best made in big batches so fill up a pitcher and let your guests enjoy every last drop before, during, and after your Prime Rib holiday dinner.

 Garlic Herb Roasted Shrimp with Homemade Cocktail Sauce

 Having a heavy appetizer before a fat slab of the perfect prime rib is often too bold, so, in this case, fortune favors the seafaring.

 Turn standard chilled shrimp with store-bought cocktail sauce into an aromatic homemade delight by trying out the Garlic Herb Roasted Shrimp with Homemade Cocktail sauce recipe.

 It will leave your palette ready for umami-packed red meat while also leaving plenty of room.

 Morue, French for cod, on its own may sound unappealing before eating a standing rib roast.
 When whipped with potatoes, milk, olive oil, and garlic, though, things certainly get interesting.